shueho/BioDataTools/README.md

 - **COLOR_CONFIG:** A color configuration table, tab-separated.
 The first column contains RGB hexadecimal color codes.
 The second column specifies the display style of genes (1: narrow square with horizontal non-italic text, suitable for single-letter tRNAs such as gene F; 2: narrow square with vertical non-italic text, suitable for multi-letter tRNAs such as S1/S2/L1/L2; 3: wide square with horizontal italic text, suitable for protein-coding and rRNA genes; 4: narrow square with vertical italic text, suitable for relatively short protein-coding genes such as the apt8 gene).
 The remaining columns list gene names; all genes in the same row share the same color and display style.
 The configured gene names must include all genes intended for visualization.
 - **Gene_spacing:** The horizontal distance between gene blocks.
 It should not be set too large; a recommended value is 2.
 - **Vertical_spacing:** The vertical distance between different arrangements.
 A recommended value is 20.
+- **Height_Width:** Sets the height and width of the rectangular blocks.
+Specify in the format "H,W1,W2" — three numbers separated by English commas, indicating height H, wide rectangle width W1, and narrow rectangle width W2.
+Default is "30,60,18".

-**Notes:** Missing genes and annotation information may both be absent.
-If a large number of genomes need to be plotted and there is a requirement to combine the visualization with a phylogenetic tree, script 4.01 is recommended.
+**Notes:** Missing genes and notes can be absent.
+If there are too many genomes to draw and you need to combine them with a phylogenetic tree, Script 4.01 is recommended.
+If the drawing does not display completely, Adobe Illustrator can be used for canvas adjustments.

 **Video tutorial:** https://www.bilibili.com/video/BV1mNsMzEEdT/